brand icon Jul29

 5. Morning-of items

 I don’t necessarily take everything on every list below for every trip, but I just check off what I know I’m not taking from the get-go.
 That way I don’t forget anything on future trips where I do take more.
-For example, I don’t always take my travel blowdryer, but if I have room, I prefer too so I keep it on the list.
+For example, I don’t always take my travel blowdryer, but if I have room, I prefer to so I keep it on the list.
 If it’s not going, I just check it off.

 When I’m planning for the morning of, I always lay out my travel outfit so I don’t pack something I need to wear.
-I like to cute but comfortable when I travel.
-(I shared my go-to travel outfits here and you can get links to everything in that post in this LTK post.)
+I like to look cute but comfortable when I travel.
+(I shared my go-to vacation travel outfits here and you can get links to everything in that post in this LTK post.)

-3. A solid backpack or tote
+Invest in a solid backpack or tote

 The other major reason I invested in AWAY luggage (rather than another brand) is that they have a lifetime warranty.
-If the wheels break, a zipper gets stuck, or fabric gets torn, they will cover it!
+If the wheels break, a zipper gets stuck, or fabric gets torn, they will cover it.
 The large interior flat pocket that is used to compress your clothes (pictured below, where you see the straps across a mesh panel) actually broke a year ago and they sent me a replacement for free.

 My luggage also has a dirty clothes bag, so I just put the dirty stuff in there and put it in the place where my running clothes were.
 That typically makes up the bulk of what’s super gross and has to be contained anyway.